daleskiii/daleskiii/README.md

  Hello There my name is Aundale Walker.
 I am currently studying to be a full stack web devloper at Pursuit.
 Pursuit is.
 12-month, Google-funded software engineering fellowship with a 9% acceptance rate whose graduates have been hired as developer at leading companies such as Pinterest, Jp, morgan, and spotify.
-I am passionate about engineering in a whole, and building apps couldn't be more excited to me.
+I am passionate about engineering in a whole, and building apps couldn't be more exciting to me.
 I am currently strengthing my coding skills everyday.
 Welcome to my GitHub page.

  **Blog coming soon**